davidebolo1993/cosigt/README.md

 ## Background

 Cosigt (COsine SImilarity-based GenoTyper) is a [snakemake pipeline](cosigt_smk/README.md) capable to assign structural haplotypes (that is, a genotype) to sequenced samples using pangenome graphs.
-An explanation of the rationale behind cosigt was first detailed in this manuscript [[2]](#2).
+An explanation of the rationale behind cosigt was first presented in this manuscript [[2]](#2).
 A detailed description of the pipeline and the algorithm is available in this preprint [[1]](#1).

 ## Pipeline